-ANIMAL WELFARE: To ensure minimal stress to the animals they should only be handled for as long as required to mark them and to collect any necessary measurements (usually no more than 10 minutes).
+ANIMAL WELFARE: To minimise stress individuals should only be handled for as long as required to mark them and to collect any necessary measurements (usually no more than five minutes).
 Animals should be released as soon as possible after processing or, if additional holding is necessary, as soon as practicable allowing for animal welfare considerations.
-Improper restraint, especially when dealing with a stressed and frightened animal can lead to major physiological disturbances (hyperthermia, stress, shock capture myopathy).
+Improper restraint, especially when dealing with a stressed and frightened animal can lead to major physiological disturbances (i.e. hyperthermia, stress, shock capture myopathy).
 It is preferable that handling be done during the cooler periods of the day (dawn/dusk).

 - (a) Techniques for handling animals vary depending on the species of mammal, reptile or bird involved and the experience and skills of personnel.
 General advice on handling of animals is contained in the department SOP for Hand Restraint of Wildlife.
-All handling of animals should be done by (or under the guidance of) experienced personnel. - (b) Use handling bags appropriate for the species and length of containment as advised in the department SOP for Animal Handling and Restraint using Soft Containment. - (c) If an animal is injured during PIT tagging, treat any superficial wounds with a topical antiseptic (e.g., Betadine).
-Refer to the department SOP for First Aid for Animals. - (d) If an animal is seriously injured, refer to the flowchart in the department SOP for Euthanasia of Animals Under Field Conditions to make the decision on whether to euthanase or seek veterinary care. - (e) Captured animals must be released at point of capture (unless the purpose of the trapping is translocation, specimen collection is required or other approved reason).
-Animals must be released, or reach an alternate endpoint approved by the department's Animal Ethics Committee.
+All handling of animals should be done by (or under the guidance of) experienced personnel. - (b) Use handling bags appropriate for the species and length of containment as advised in the department SOP for Animal Handling and Restraint using Soft Containment. - (c) If an animal is injured during PIT tagging, refer to the department SOP for First Aid for Animals. - (d) If an animal is seriously injured, refer to the flowchart in the department SOP for Euthanasia of Animals Under Field Conditions to make the decision on whether to

+- euthanase or seek veterinary care. - (e) Captured animals must be released at point of capture (unless the purpose of the trapping is translocation, specimen collection is required or other approved reason).
+Animals must be released, or reach an alternate endpoint approved by the department's AEC.
 Animals should be released at a time when they are normally active.